anqixxx/lora-app/README.md

-LoRa Pet Tracker
+LoRa Pet Tracker App
 =========

-The **LoRa Pet Tracker** is a Flutter-based mobile application designed to help pet owners track their pets' location in real-time using LoRa (Long Range) technology.
+The **LoRa Pet Tracker App** is a Flutter-based mobile application designed to help pet owners track their pets' location in real-time using LoRa (Long Range) technology.
 The app integrates with a Supabase backend to fetch GPS data, battery levels, and send commands to the pet tracker device.

 Features
 =========